HopHubProject/HopHub/README.md

 ## Geonames

-The project uses the [Geonames](https://www.geonames.org/) API to resolve locations to latitude and longitude.
+The project uses the [Geonames](https://www.geonames.org/) API to resolve postal codes to latitude and longitude.
 You need to create a Geonames account and set the `GEONAMES_USERNAME` environment variable to your username.
-The Geonames API is called with the location name and the Geonames username.
-The communication with the Geonames API is done through the Rails backend, hence the IP address of the client is not sent to the Geonames API.
-This means that the Geonames API does not track the IP address of the client, which is a privacy-friendly approach.
+The Geonames API is called server-side with the postal code, country code, and the Geonames username, so the IP address of the client is never sent to Geonames — it only ever sees the application's IP.

 ## Caching